palantir/atlasdb/docs/source/miscellaneous/dropwizard-metrics.rst

 Each AtlasDB client will expose their own KeyValueService.<useragent> metrics, as well as CassandraClientPool metrics for every Cassandra host.
-For sweep metrics with ``<table>``, we will expose metrics specific to every table that has been swept.
+We expose sweep metrics specific to every table that has been swept, as well as aggregate metrics.

 For more details on what information each type of metric provides, we recommend reading the Metrics `Getting Started Guide <http://metrics.dropwizard.io/3.1.0/getting-started/#>`__.